 We welcome fair use of this content.
 Please credit the Leo Baeck Institute in your citation.
 For usage policies and to request higher resolution images, see Reproductions and Permissions.

-Orlik, Emil: Japanese artist making a woodcut, Leo Baeck Institute, 78.713.
+Orlik, Emil: Japanese artist creating a woodcut, Leo Baeck Institute, 78.713.